S2E/s2e-old/docs/FAQ.rst

 Execution seems stuck/slow.
 What to do?
 ---------------------------------------

-Several things may be going on in your execution:
+First, ensure that you configured S2E properly.

+* If you used ``s2e_disable_all_apic_interrupts``, you probably forgot an ``s2e_enable_all_apic_interrupts`` call somewhere in your code.
+  Use this functionality with care, disabling interrupts can easily hang your guest OS.

 * Some constraints are hard to solve.
 Set a timeout in the constraint solver with ``--use-forked-stp`` and ``--max-stp-time=TimeoutInSeconds``.
   If you do not see the "Firing timer event" message periodically in the ``debug.txt`` log file, execution got stuck in the constraint solver.

-* If you used ``s2e_disable_all_apic_interrupts``, you probably forgot an ``s2e_enable_all_apic_interrupts`` call somewhere in your code.
-  Use this functionality with care, disabling interrupts can hang your system
+* By default, S2E flushes the translation block cache on every state switch.
+  S2E does not implement copy-on-write for this cache, therefore it must flush the cache to ensure correct execution.
+In particular, this prevents clobbering in case there are two paths that execute different code loaded to the same memory locations.
+  Flushing is expensive in case of frequent state switches.
+In most of the cases, it is not necessary, e.g., if you execute a program that does not use self-modifying code or frequently loads/unloads libraries.
+In this case, use the ``--flush-tbs-on-state-switch=false`` option.

+Second, use S2E to *selectively* relax and/or overconstrain path constraints.

-* You are doing unnecessary system calls with symbolic arguments (e.g. ``printf``).
+* Check that the module under analysis is not doing unnecessary calls with symbolic arguments (e.g. ``printf``).
   Use the ``s2e_get_example_*`` functions to provide a concrete value to ``printf``  without actually adding path constraints, to prevent disabling future paths.

-* Try to reduce the number of symbolic variables
+Unless a program reads the output of ``printf`` and takes decisions based on it, not adding constraints will not affect execution consistency from the point of view of the module under analysis.

 * If you use a depth-first search and execution hits a polling loop, rapid forking may occur and execution may never exit the loop.
-  Moreover, depending on the accumulated constraints, each iteration may be slow.
+  Moreover, depending on the accumulated constraints, each iteration may be slower and slower.
   Try to use a different search strategy or kill the unwanted execution paths.

+* Try to relax path constraints.
+For example, there may be a branch that causes a bottleneck.
+Write a plugin to intercept that branch instruction and overwrite the branch condition with an unconstrained value.
+This trades execution consistency for execution speed.
+There may be paths that cannot occur in real execution (i.e., false positives), but as long as there are few of them, or you can detect them a posteriori, this is an acceptable trade-off.

 How do I deal with state explosion?